 - location ID

-What makes this image-based tracking solution easy to implement is that there are already accepted data standards for key image metadata.
+What’s more there are already emerging data standards to support image-based tracking solutions.
 This includes data elements like tracking ID, timedatestamp, and location ID.
 For example, see what Standards Development Organizations (SDO) like the ASTM F49 Digital Information in the Supply Chain group is doing to advance supply chain visibility standards.
 Also, there are well established metadata standards for images, such as Google’s proprietary Image Metadata in Google Images.

 c.
 Use a Cloud-based Computer Vision AI Module to Interpret and Translate Images Into Reliable Shipment Status Updates.